jacobjjli4/commute_and_health/README.md

 All numbers reported in the paper are exported to the `results/results.yaml` file or to one of the figures and tables.

+## Paper
+Files for the paper creation (a Latex file, a Latex class, and a bibliography file) are stored in `paper/`.
+You can recreate the paper by setting the \opath command in `paper/eco481_paper.cls` to the `results/` directory on your computer.